strimzi/strimzi.github.io/_posts/2020-08-05-using-open-policy-agent-with-strimzi-and-apache-kafka.md

 ![Open Policy Agent](/assets/images/posts/2020-08-05-using-open-policy-agent-with-strimzi-and-apache-kafka.png)

 OPA decouples the policy decision making from enforcing the decision.
-When used with Kafka, the authorizer running inside Kafka will call OPA server to evaluate the policy based on the input from the authorizer.
+When used with Kafka, the authorizer running inside Kafka will call the OPA server to evaluate the policy based on the input from the authorizer.
 The input will be the same set of information as with any other Kafka authorizer.
 It is described in the introduction to this blog post.
 OPA will evaluate the policy and respond to the authorizer request with a decision.
 And the authorizer will either allow or deny the operation.
-The decisions are of course cached by the authorizer to make sure the performance of the Kafka cluster is not affected.
+The decisions are cached by the authorizer to make sure the performance of the Kafka cluster is not affected.

 We didn't developed our own OPA Authorizer for Kafka.
 Instead we are using the existing [OPA Plugin from Bisnode](https://github.com/Bisnode/opa-kafka-plugin).